nspahn/EC500FinalApp/README.md

 # EC500FinalApp
-This is a trading Aoo based in python to run backtrading simulations and become a useful trading  tool.
+This is a trading App based in python to run backtrading simulations and become a useful trading  tool.